NHSDigital/ra-sandbox/input/pagecontent/add-reasonable-adjustment.md

 The following set of examples constitute the individual associated resources with the intial addition of a flag for Reasonable Adjustment.
 This includes a patient Flag resource, the adjustment Flag resource and the associated Condition resource.
 All resources have contained provenances.

 A transaction Bundle is also given that allows these resources (plus the patient) to be entered in an atomic traction.
-It uses PUTs, where in the case of an intial update, it may be done as a [conditional update](https://www.hl7.org/fhir/http.html#cond-update)
+It uses PUTs, where in the case of an initial update, it may be done as a [conditional update](https://www.hl7.org/fhir/http.html#cond-update)

 * [Patient flag](Flag-RAPatientFlagExample1.html)
 * [Reasonable Adjustment flag 1](Flag-RAFlagExample1.html)